$Ab$ $initio$ derivation and exact-diagonalization analysis of low-energy effective Hamiltonians for $\beta^\prime$-X[Pd(dmit)$_2$]$_2$: Numerical results

-Next, we focus on the compounds and structure dependence of the screened Coulomb interactions.
-In Fig.~\ref{fig-trans} (c), the effective Coulomb interactions ($U/t_a,~V_a/t_a,~V_b/t_a,~V_c/t_a$) are shown.
+In molecular solids, the Coulomb interactions tend to be relatively large because the molecules are bound by van der Waals interactions and the transfer integrals become small.
+It is worth noting here that the electron cloud spreads into the molecule.
+As a result, the on-site Coulomb interaction on the molecule is relaxed.
+On the other hand, long-range Coulomb interactions between molecules are less affected.
+Therefore, the long-range Coulomb interaction remains large in organic compounds and needs to be taken into account.
+From this point of view, we focus on the compounds and structure dependence of the screened Coulomb interactions.
+In Fig.~\ref{fig-trans}(c), the effective Coulomb interactions ($U/t_a,~V_a/t_a,~V_b/t_a,~V_c/t_a$) are shown.
 At RT (open symbols), the effective Coulomb interactions gradually increase in the order P, As, and Sb, as well as the transition integral $t_c/t_a$.
 The cation family dependence of the effective Coulomb interaction shows the same trend as $t_c/t_a$, i.e., the effective Coulomb interaction increases in the order Me$_4$Y, EtMe$_3$Y, and Et$_2$Me$_2$Y. As seen from Table~\ref{TransferUV}, $U$ is almost the same for each cation family.
-Thus, the difference of $U/t_a$ in the same cation family is mainly due to the difference in $t_a$.
+Thus the difference of $U/t_a$ in the same cation family is mainly due to the difference in $t_a$.
 Although $V$ varies in each cation family, the ratio of change for $t_a$ is larger, so $V/t_a$ gives the same trend as $U/t_a$.
 At low temperatures, the band width is broadened due to the increase of $t_a$.
 As a result, the screened effect becomes large and the screened Coulomb interactions $U,~V_a,~V_b$, and $V_c$ are reduced, as shown in Table \ref{TransferUV}.The trend becomes more pronounced for the effective interactions due to the increase of $t_a$.
-As seen from Fig.~\ref{fig-trans} (c), the effective coulomb interactions at low temperatures are weakened by about 20\% compared to those at RT.
+As seen from Fig.~\ref{fig-trans}(c), the effective Coulomb interactions at low temperatures are weakened by about 20\% compared to those at RT.